lologarithm/netgen/README.md

 `out` defaults to the input package

+See the benchmark package for some example generated code.

 Benchmarked using go-serialization-benchmark on a lenovo w540 laptop running ubuntu 16.04
 ```
 go version go1.7.1 linux/amd64